-The auto-shutoff is preceded by warning the user for 10 seconds and allowing them to cancel the shutoff.
-The settings for 2 and 5 minute auto-shutoff are factory defaults that may be disabled or modified by the user through the Autoshutoff option available in MENU-3.
+The auto-shutoff is preceded by warning the user for 10 seconds, providing the ability to cancel the shutoff.
+The 5 minute auto-shutoff is a factory default that may be disabled or modified by the user through the Autoshutoff option available in MENU-3.